MalpenZibo/ashell/README.md

 instead of writing or copy-paste eww configurations I prefered to create my Wayland bar.

-So, using the pop-os fork of [iced](https://github.com/pop-os/iced), I started to create this project.
+So, I <del>copy-pasted from iced pop-os fork</del> created a layer to interact with wayland layer shell protocol from iced [Iced SCTK](https://github.com/MalpenZibo/iced_sctk) and I started to create this project.

-In the end, what can this project do for you?

-Almost nothing but it could be useful if you want to create your own status bar or if you have to read some examples on how to get information from `dbus`.

-So feel free to fork this project and customize it for your needs.
+So feel free to fork this project and customize it for your needs or you could try to compile and use it.

 ## Some screenshots